Know before you go

 About the reserve

 This reserve is privately owned by the Albury Estate.
-Public access is managed by Surrey County Council and conservation work carried our by Surrey Wildlife Trust.
+Public access is managed by Surrey County Council.

 Newlands Corner is at the heart of the Surrey Hills Area of Outstanding Natural Beauty.
 Newlands Corner lies on the chalk ridge of the North Downs at a height of over 170m, which gives glorious views across the Weald to the ridge of the South Downs.
 Below the slope from Newlands car park lies the village of Albury.
 It’s a popular spot for dog walking, cycling, horse riding and family wandering, so you’ll rarely be alone here.
 However, the broad expanses of open chalk downland and mixed woodland offer plenty of opportunities to lose yourself in nature.